Nima-Farhang/Data-Platform-Demo/docs/architecture.md

 Data Platform Demo is a reusable AWS-based foundation for shared platform infrastructure.

-The V1 architecture is intentionally small.
-It creates the shared platform infrastructure needed before data product repositories add product-specific infrastructure.
+The architecture provides the shared resources, conventions, and outputs that future data product repositories can build on without placing product workloads in this repository.

 ## Design Goals

-V1 must be:
+The platform must be:

-- Simple
+- simple
-- Secure
+- secure
-- Low-cost
+- low-cost by default
-- Extensible
+- extensible
-- Production-realistic
+- production-realistic

-It should not be feature-rich.
-The platform should provide a stable foundation that can be expanded safely.
+- clear about platform versus product ownership

 ## High-Level Flow